nottheswimmer/asyncrepo/README.md

 All items are represented by an `Item` object.
 This object has the following attributes:

-- `identifier`: A string that uniquely identifies item, which can be passed to `Repository.get` to retrieve the item.
+- `id`: A string that uniquely identifies item, which can be passed to `Repository.get` to retrieve the item.
-- `raw`: A dictionary containing the raw data for the item.
+- `document`: A dictionary containing the data for the item.
 - `repository`: The repository that contains the item.

 ## Wish list